Ignition timing is a procedure to supply spark at the right time. This guide will provide you how to use a timing light to set the ignition timing.

 Backfiring, sluggish acceleration, hard starting, overheating, and poor fuel economy are some of the causes of bad ignition timing.

 Why is ignition timing important?

 The ignition timing is important as it sets the correct mark at which the mixture of air and fuel in the combustion chamber is burnt.

-Yes, bad timing can cause hard start due to excessive or delayed spark ignition.
+Yes, bad timing can cause hard starts due to excessive or delayed spark ignition.

-If the timing is off, high chances are that your vehicle will not run properly.
+If the timing is off, there are high chances that your vehicle will not run properly.

 Yes, incorrect timing can cause overheating.
 It is a sign that indicates the air-fuel mixture was burnt before the power stroke.
 As a result, the engine generates more heat than normal.

 The bottom line

 All in all, bad ignition timing drains the power and efficiency of a car’s engine.